Overview

 Nomad supports the use of constraint blocks within job definitions, which control where specific jobs can be scheduled based on node attributes.
 System jobs, which are frequently used for services that should run on all eligible nodes, may encounter issues when these constraints cause allocation placement warnings.
 These warnings can result in non-zero exit codes during job plans or run commands, leading to potential monitoring discrepancies.

-Note: This issue has been identified in Nomad version 1.4.12 and later.
+Note - This issue was identified in Nomad version 1.4.12 and later, but has now been resolved in Nomad v1.10.2+ent.

 Problem Description